ivysanchez/DATA3402.Spring.2025/Labs/Final Project/README.md

 #### Preprocessing / Clean up
 * Missing values: The dataset contained no missing values.
-* Inconsistencies: The 'status' column was converted to lowercase to ensure consistency.
 * Categorical values: All categorical features were converted to numerical values using Label Encoding to be compatible with machine learning algorithms.
 * Feature scaling: StandardScaler was applied to scale numerical features and improve model performance.
 * Feature selection: Features with low importance (below a threshold of 0.02) based on Random Forest feature importance were removed to reduce dimensionality and potentially improve model performance.